Dovyski/cvui/docs/usage.md

 }
 {% endhighlight %}

-<div class="notice--info"><strong>Tip:</strong> if you need to use cvui with multiple windows, or you want more control over the process of creating windows, check the <a href="/advanced-multiple-windows">Multiple OpenCV windows</a> page and the <a href="https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows">multiple-windows</a> and <a href="https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows-complex">multiple-windows-complex</a> examples.</div>
+<div class="notice--info"><strong>Tip:</strong> if you need to use cvui with multiple windows, or you want more control over the process of creating windows, check the <a href="{{ site.url }}/advanced-multiple-windows">Multiple OpenCV windows</a> page and the <a href="https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows">multiple-windows</a> and <a href="https://github.com/Dovyski/cvui/tree/master/example/src/multiple-windows-complex">multiple-windows-complex</a> examples.</div>

 ## 3. Render cvui components